sportclimbing/ifsc-calendar/readme.md

  - [ ] Check if there's an API to fetch events from instead of relying on scraping
  - [ ] Add warning about qualification streams likely not being available
  - [ ] Add an option to override events (sometimes they're cancelled but the site is not updated)
+ - [x] Add `latest` tag to latest release
+ - [x] Always serve asset from latest release on calendar URL
  - [x] Show past and future events
  - [x] Add default poster if none exists
- - [x] Add SSL support to http://calendar.ifsc.stream
+ - [x] Add SSL support to https://calendar.ifsc.stream
- - [x] Create user-friendly calendar URL (http://calendar.ifsc.stream)
+ - [x] Create user-friendly calendar URL (https://calendar.ifsc.stream)
  - [x] Fetch stream links from YouTube API if none can be scraped
  - [x] Change `opacity` to 100 for next event in line (if not currently streaming)
  - [x] Automatically regenerate calendar and update release